Cubed: an introduction¶

 - Tested on AWS Lambda and Google Cloud Functions with ~1000 workers

-- Modal: new serverless platform
+- Modal: a commercial serverless platform

 - Very easy to set up since it builds the runtime automatically